-This testimonial came from a Trican Client and has been re-formatted into this Bulletin.
-It has two very powerful learning’s, one about electrical safety, and the other about intervention.
+This testimonial came from a Trican Client and has been re-formatted into this bulletin.
+It has two very powerful lessons, one about electrical safety, and the other about intervention.
 It’s very much worth the read.
 The statement below and the pictures have not been altered from the original document.

 I recently had a “reel” near miss with an outside electrical cord at my home.
 I had been using the cord while it was still rolled up on a storage spool.
 Many times in the past I have unrolled only enough cord to reach the appliance I need to power.
 I felt this was a good practice in order to prevent a tripping hazard, and keep everything looking tidy and neat.
 However, electrical cords are rated in large part by their insulation factor.
 They are designed to be used in environments without extreme ambient temperatures such as what we normally experience on a day to day basis.
 By not un-spooling the entire cord before each use, I had unknowingly altered the temperature the cord was exposed to tremendously.

 The temperature in the center of this cord bundle became hot enough to melt all of the insulation from portions of the wire.
 The first thing I looked for when I discovered this was a caution on the spool indicating the proper use of the device and there it was, molded right into the side of the spool: Caution: Unreel cord before use.

 I am attaching pictures so you can see what I am talking about.
 Also, I am asking you to please send this to everyone in your distribution list so they will realize this is a very dangerous practice.
 So many people I have talked to about this do the exact same thing.
 As you can see in the last picture, the portions of the wire that were exposed (that I could see) were not damaged.
 It wasn’t until I was un-reeling the entire cord that I found this.